 The Association maintains a sponsored membership scheme for professional colleagues who for financial or practical reasons find it difficult to pay their own fees.
 This helps them to receive scientific knowledge and maintain technical contact with recent developments in groundwater science.
 To provide support for this, in 2009 the Association established a Sponsored Membership Fund of £10,000.
 The scheme is reviewed regularly to identify members who have been sponsored for long periods and whose personal career and national economic situations mean that they might be able to pay for themselves, thus freeing up funds for new sponsored members.
-At the end of 2021 total membership of this scheme stood at 262 such members, with £5,008 provided from central funds to cover the sponsorship of 188 members.
-This left a deficit of £5,008 at the end of the year and the fund was replenished by transferring £5,008 from general funds.
+At the end of 2022 total membership of this scheme stood at 297 members, with £6,150 provided from central funds to cover the sponsorship of 177 members .
+This left a deficit of £6,150 at the end of the year and the fund was replenished by transferring £6,150 from general funds.
 The remaining sponsored members were supported by National Chapters and individual IAH members.

-To further enhance its charitable activities in the field of education, in 2009 the Association established a separate Education and Development Fund with an initial amount of £10,000, which was topped up by a further £10,000 in 2015.
-This is intended to be used to support IAH members for educational and scientific purposes in the field of hydrogeology.
-In 2021, two new papers, on Water Security and Water Utilities, were prepared in our Strategic Overview Series and several papers were translated, into Chinese, French, Portuguese and Spanish, at a cost of £5,669, to support our Latin American members and the congresses in Brazil and Belgium, as well as the future congress in China.
+To further enhance its charitable activities in the field of education, in 2009 the Association established a separate Education and Development Fund with an initial amount of £10,000.
+The Fund is intended to be used to support IAH members for educational and scientific purposes in the field of hydrogeology.
+Work was completed under this Fund on further papers in our Strategic Overview Series: River-Basin Agencies, Poverty Reduction, Rural Water Supply, and Irrigated Agriculture, at a cost of £10,077.